MDobak/go-xerrors/README.md

 ### Example

-The following example demonstrates the basic usage of `go-xerrors` for creating and handling errors.
+Here’s a quick example of creating and handling errors with `go-xerrors`.

 ```go
 package main